 Before going into the details of Linux vs Mac OS article, I suggest you check out my previous article on Linux or Windows, Linux Mint vs. Ubuntu, and Debian vs. Ubuntu.
 These set of comparison article will let you know various information about Linux and its various popular distros, and what makes the Linux or Windows better in their specific sectors?

 In this article, I will show you the best 20 reasons that help you to choose the perfect working system between Linux and Mac OS.
-Out of this 20 considerations, you may find some are only providing general information, and some give a comparison in between.
+Out of these 20 considerations, you may find some are only providing general information, and some give a comparison in between.
 I hope, as a combined process, you will get the necessary information which ultimately takes you to the right path for selecting the best OS.
 So sit tight and let’s move with the roller coaster.

 1. Basic Foundation: Into the Core

 On the other hand, Mac OS is solely developed and maintained by Apple engineers.
-That means one company is developing the whole system including the kernel, desktop environment, and much of the default software.
+That means one company is developing the whole system, including the kernel, desktop environment, and much of the default software.
 Mac OS is based on a different architecture – NeXTSTEP, a Unix system.

 2. System Stability and Performance

 Linux distros come with various desktop environments depending on users need and demands.
-If you have a latest high-end machine, Ubuntu or Linux Mint can be your best choice.
+If you have the latest high-end machine, Ubuntu or Linux Mint can be your best choice.
 Otherwise, you go for any lightweight Linux distros like Lubuntu or PepperMint for your age-old desktop or laptop.
 In spite of heavy resource demanded system or lightweight distros, Linux ensures solid system stability and best performance across the devices.

 3. Mac OS X vs Linux: Hardware Support